SatwikMukherjee/mern-job-portal/README.md

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this project helpful, consider giving it a ⭐ on GitHub.
+If you like this project, please consider giving it a ⭐ on GitHub.

 ---

-## 📜 License
+# 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.